 - Intern: Though the freshers work on short-term projects as interns they gain a lot of exposure to the investment banking industry through this opportunity.

 - Analyst: Fresh graduate hired by investment banks.
 Their job is to research and analyze the companies and industries, create financial models, prepare reports, and presentations, and provide support in the working of the bank.

 - Associate: Generally, laterals i.e., experienced candidates are hired in this category.
-They are responsible for handling projects, coordinating with associates from different departments and/or external parties.
-They are also responsible to oversee the work of the analysts.
+They are responsible for handling projects and coordinating with associates from different departments and/or external parties.
+They are also responsible for overseeing the work of the analysts.